 The second way is when the word is received on an emotional level.
-Faith, as Jesus wants it, is not to be based on emotion.
+Faith as Jesus wants it is not to be based on emotion.
 Faith based on emotion is selfish.
-The reason I say this is because actions based on emotional faith will be based on whether something feels good or not.
+The reason I say this is because actions based on emotional faith will be based on whether something feels good to us or not.
 It is not based on a firm commitment to love God above all things.
 That is why we often see people weep during their conversion and fall away after a few months.
-Very often too, an emotional faith leads to treating God like a switch that is turned on during depression and turned off when things are going well.
-And very often troubles are seen as God's punishment rather than as God's way of purification.
+Very often too, an emotional faith leads to treating God like a switch that is turned on during depression and turned off when things are alright.
+And very often troubles are seen as Gods punishment rather than as Gods way of purification.

 So what can we do, now that we know what prevents the word from growing in us?

-To prevent the seeds from being snatched by the enemy, we sweep the road and gather the seed and plant them onto good soil.
-We must spend more time with the word.
+To prevent the seeds from being snatched by the enemy, we have to sweep the road and gather the seed and plant them onto good soil.
+For me, this means that we have to spend more time with the word.
 Spiritual growth is not possible without knowledge of scripture.

-To allow the seed to take root, we dig and clear the rocks so the soil will be softer to allow the seed to take root.
-We must be willing to be broken by the Lord, let our faith go deeper than our emotions.
-When troubles come, we persevere and believe that God is faithful and will pull us through.
+To allow the seed to take root, we have to dig and clear the rocks so that the soil will be softer and thus allow the seed to take root.
+This means that we have to be willing to be broken by the Lord.
+Let our faith go deeper than our emotions.
+When troubles come, we have to persevere and believe that God is faithful and will pull us through.

-To prevent the thorns from choking the crop, we remove the thorns around it.
-This requires not only letting go of our anxieties but making a conscious effort to focus on the Lord and in doing his will.
+To prevent the thorns from choking the crop, we have to go in and remove the thorns.
+For me, this requires us not only letting go of our anxieties but to make a conscious effort to be focused on the Lord and in doing his will.

 It is only in doing these that we can eventually grow in our life with the Lord.